drisshaou/C-piscine-reloaded/README.md

 - [Understanding pointers in C — cs.yale.edu](https://www.cs.yale.edu/homes/aspnes/pinewiki/C(2f)Pointers.html)
 - [Makefile tutorial](https://makefiletutorial.com/)

-### AI usage

-Claude (Anthropic) was used solely to generate this README.
-All exercise implementations were written manually without AI assistance, in line with the 42 AI policy for this foundational phase.

 ### Switching from HTTPS to SSH protocol.

 To check what protocol you're using just run: